xmkqv/qx-db/data_type.template.md

 ## Migration Dependencies

 Data migrations depend on:
-1. `20250104000000_core_infrastructure.sql` - For utility functions
+1. `20250104000000_core_infrastructure.sql` - For NodeType enum and utility functions
-2. `20250104000001_node.sql` - For node table and NodeType enum
+2. `20250104000001_node.sql` - For node table
-3. `20250104000005_node_permission.sql` - For node_permission view
+3. `20250104000005_node_permission.sql` - For node_access table

-Data migrations are independent of each other and can be created in any order.
+Data migrations must run after these dependencies but are independent of each other.